- What is an APPX?

 Where the UWP apps get installed?

-The Centennial UWP packages are Win32 apps converted to AppX.
+The UWP packages are Win32 apps converted to APPX.
 Are also called full trusted apps.

-How to install an AppX package from other sources that you trust, outside the Windows Store?
+How to install an APPX package from other sources that you trust, outside of the Windows Store?

 A requirement is to have "Sideload apps" option enabled on your target machine from "Settings" -> "Update and security" -> "For developers".